Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Conclusion

 The present framework operates in an offline setting where all matrices are available in advance.
 In many applications, however, new data arrive sequentially.
 Extending compression-aware clustering to an incremental setting, where each new matrix must be assigned to an existing cluster or used to initialize a new cluster based on predicted SVD compression error, is a natural and practically important direction for future work.
 Such an extension would require efficient per-cluster error estimation and dynamic cluster management under streaming updates.

+The current framework measures reconstruction quality using the Frobenius norm.
+This choice is motivated by the compression objective: for truncated SVD, the Frobenius error corresponds to the total discarded spectral energy, which admits an additive interpretation across singular directions and aligns naturally with memory--distortion trade-offs.
+In contrast, spectral norm controls only the largest residual singular value and therefore captures worst-case directional error rather than aggregate reconstruction quality.
+As a result, two clusterings may exhibit similar spectral error while differing substantially in total reconstruction fidelity.
+Moreover, the proposed clustering criteria rely on energy-based certificates that accumulate contributions across multiple directions, which are inherently tied to Frobenius-type quantities.
+Extending the framework to alternative norms, such as spectral norm, would require different merge certificates that directly control the $(r+1)$-th singular value of concatenated matrices, and is left for future work.

-Finally, the current framework optimizes reconstruction error as the primary objective.
-In many applications, low-rank representations are used as intermediate features for downstream tasks.
+Beyond pure reconstruction, low-rank representations are often used as intermediate features for downstream tasks.
+In such settings, reconstruction error may not fully capture task-relevant information.
 Incorporating task-aware objectives into compression-driven clustering while retaining spectral guarantees remains an open and challenging problem.

+Finally, we note that the approximate incremental estimator is closely related to randomized sketching and streaming low-rank approximation methods.
+In principle, it could be replaced by a randomized SVD or range-finder approach, yielding $(1+\varepsilon)$-approximate rank-$r$ reconstructions in Frobenius norm with high probability and near-linear computational cost.
+In the clustering setting, this would lead to \emph{probabilistic} merge criteria and end-to-end guarantees that hold with high probability, in contrast to the deterministic worst-case guarantees provided by the residual-based method.
+However, randomized approximations do not naturally yield conservative upper bounds on the residual energy, which are required to ensure safe merges under a prescribed error tolerance.
+Designing sketch-based clustering procedures that preserve certificate-based guarantees while improving computational efficiency is an interesting direction for future work.